jielab/penguin/README.md

-## PENGUIN: Portable Engine for maNy GWAS towards Unconfounded bIological kNowledge
+## PENGUIN: Portable Engine of GWAS for Unconfounded bIological kNowledge
 <br/>